codex-team/action-check-domain/README.md

 Run will be scheduled by cron every day near 8:00 UTC (several minutes later because of github doesn't call your scripts at the time).

-If paid till (or SSL lifespan days) number is below limit then will be created a new issue.
+If paid till (or SSL lifespan days) number is below limit (for example 10 days) then will be created a new issue.

 ```yaml
 name: Check domains